willfurnass/sheffield_hpc/using-iceberg/sge.rst

 or a session with access to 8 cores::

     [te1st@iceberg-login2 ~]$ qsh -pe openmp 8

-A table of :ref:`sge-interactive-options` is given below, any of these can be combined together to requeuest more resources.
+A table of :ref:`sge-interactive-options` is given below, any of these can be combined together to request more resources.

 .. note::

-    Long running jobs *should* use the batch submission system rather than requeuesting an interactive session for a very long time.
+    Long running jobs *should* use the batch submission system rather than requesting an interactive session for a very long time.
 Doing this will lead to better cluster performance for all users.